 She holds a Bachelor of Laws from the University of Sydney, was admitted as a solicitor of the Supreme Court of NSW in 1983, and was admitted as a barrister and solicitor of the Supreme Court of Victoria in 1994.

 Mr Campbell brings extensive experience in the role as CFO.
 He graduated with a double degree in Accounting and Finance from the Queensland University of Technology, Australia, following other tertiary studies in the United States.

 Having been granted a registered tax agent license at the age of 22 and completing his Chartered Accounting degree, Mr Campbell founded a successful tax accountancy practice in Brisbane, Australia.
 After a number of years of the firm’s successful establishment, Luke accepted an offer to join a client of the firm in the sporting consumer goods industry to expand the business globally.

-Mr Campbell has also been a director of Capstone Foundation Ltd since 2012, which is a not-for-profit entity with a philanthropic purpose to alleviate poverty and advance community development in developed, developing and under-developed countries all over the world.
+Mr Campbell has also been a director of Capstone Foundation Ltd since 2012, a not-for-profit entity with the philanthropic purpose to alleviate poverty and advance community development in developed, developing and under-developed countries all over the world.